Conditions in initial reception centres

 While occupancy rates have improved in recent years, some aspects of collective accommodation centres continue to be identified as problematic by asylum seekers and NGOs.
 Facilities are often isolated or in remote locations.
 Many temporary facilities do not comply with basic standards and do not guarantee privacy.
 According to reports this has led to serious health problems for some asylum seekers, especially in cases of long stays in collective accommodation centres.
 In facilities in which food is provided, asylum seekers are sometimes not allowed to prepare their own food and/or no cooking facilities exist.
 The quality of food is often criticised where food is handed out in the form of pre-packed meals.
 In Lower-Saxony for example, one protection seeker reports that the food was insufficient and inadequate especially for his special needs due to his cancer disease.
 In one accommodation centre in Rhineland-Palatinate it has further been reported that the lightweight construction of the accommodation centre alongside with the asphalted surrounding without any shadow in summer the accommodation centre becomes nearly uninhabitably warm.

 Concerns have also been raised around limited space and equipment for recreation, including for children, in some facilities.
 In some centres, no separate and quiet space is available for children, for example to do their homework for school.

 Furthermore, many facilities lack qualified staff, thus highlighting the crucial role played by NGOs and volunteers, particularly regarding counselling and integration.
 A lack of communication between authorities and NGOs and/or volunteers has also been flagged problematic.

 In addition to overall living conditions, the security of residents can also be an issue of concern.
-According to official statistics, 128 attacks on accommodation facilities took place in 2019, compared to 173 in 2018.
-In addition, 1,620 attacks on individual asylum seekers or refugees were recorded in 2019.
+According to preliminary police statistics, 61 attacks on accommodation facilities took place in 2021, compared to 84 in 2020 and 128 in 2019.
+In addition, 932 attacks on individual asylum seekers or refugees were recorded in 2021 (1,606 in 2020).
 Most of these attacks are classified as racially motivated crimes.